 - 1 workshop to learn how to develop your pitch

 - Communications Expert: Scott Morgan, The Morgan Group

 - Location: Main NIH Campus, Bethesda, MD (or remote option for Frederick fellows)

-TTC Unit Assignments: After TT Boot Camp, Ambassadors will have the opportunity to apply these skills by assisting TTMs in the initial assessment of new invention disclosures, drafting business-oriented marketing summaries of NIH inventions, and reviewing the NCI TTC invention portfolio.
-Ambassadors will also develop effective networking and communication skills, while directly interfacing with fellow scientists & technology transfer professionals in the NIH/TTC.
+TTC Unit Assignments: Ambassadors who successfully pass the TT Boot Camp will have the opportunity to apply these skills by assisting TTMs in the initial assessment of new invention disclosures, drafting business-oriented marketing summaries of NIH inventions, and reviewing the NCI TTC invention portfolio.
+Those Ambassadors will also develop effective networking and communication skills, while directly interfacing with fellow scientists & technology transfer professionals in the NIH/TTC.

 NCI Technology Showcase: The NCI Technology Showcase is a one-day conference, during which Ambassadors will present a one-minute pitch and a poster for an invention from a “potential commercial product” perspective.
 The pitch and poster showcase the competitive advantages and commercial value of selected NIH technologies.
 Ambassadors will be guided through poster and pitch development with their Team Leads and through the “Perfecting Your Pitch” Workshop & Practice Sessions.
 At the Technology Showcase, Ambassadors will practice effective networking and communication skills while interacting with business professionals and industry stakeholders.

 TTAP Certificate of Achievement:

 To qualify for the TTAP Certificate of Achievement (signed by the NCI TTC Director), ambassadors must meet the following program expectations and certificate criteria...